robolab-pavia/slr-kit/README.md

 Optional:

-- `--dir DIR, -d DIR`: path to the directory where output will be saved.
+- `--dir | -d DIR`: path to the directory where output will be saved.
-- `--minyear YEAR, -m YEAR`: minimum year that will be used in the reports.
+- `--minyear | -m YEAR`: minimum year that will be used in the reports.
 If missing, the minimum year found in the data is used;
-- `--maxyear YEAR, -M YEAR`: maximum year that will be used in the reports.
+- `--maxyear | -M YEAR`: maximum year that will be used in the reports.
 If missing, the maximum year found in the data is used.

 ### Example of usage

 ```
-topic_report.py dsm.ris dsm_docs.json
+topic_report.py dsm.ris lda_docs-topics_2021-07-14_101211.json
 ```

 ## report_templates